balanikaran/GLAUFirewallAuthenticator/README.md

  - Battery friendly
  - One-time setup hustle

-## Installation
-Provide step by step series of examples and explanations about how to get a development env running.

 ## How to use?
 Just install, complete One-time setup, and you are good to go. ✌️